Overview

 Shoplazza offers a suite of APIs that allow developers to extend the platform’s built-in features.
 These APIs allow partners to read and write merchant data, interoperate with other systems and platforms, and add new functionality to Shoplazza.

-Requirements for using Shoplazza APIs
+Requirements for Using Shoplazza APIs

 • All APIs are subject to the Shoplazza API License and Terms of Use